Join Us & Get Wine 101 Course 75% Off

 From ancient Greece and Rome through the Middle Ages, people used wine for everything.
 It killed bacteria in drinking water, acted as a digestive aid, cleaned wounds, relieved pain, and cured lethargy.

-Hippocrates, the “father of clinical and molecular medicine,” championed the health benefits of wine, as did Babylonian kings, Persian doctors and Catholic monastics.
-The Jewish Talmud plainly states:
+Hippocrates, the “father of clinical and molecular medicine,” praised wine’s health potential.
+Babylonian kings, Persian doctors and Catholic monastics all valued it, and the Jewish Talmud notes:

 A wine dinner with cheese, meat, and honey.
 Photo by Lana Abie.